 In acknowledgement of unceded Algonquin traditional territory, and in gratitude for the Land on which Biblioterre resides, we seek advisors from the local Algonquin community to guide initiatives by and for Algonquin people and to lead projects and ceremonies on the Land.

-We recognize and prioritize the interrelationships between a healthy planet, a healthy community, a healthy mind, and a healthy body.
-We aim to promote healing justice and address how generations of trauma, systemic violence, and oppression impact individual and community health.
+We would like to recognize and prioritize the interrelationships between a healthy planet, healthy relationships, a healthy mind, and a healthy body.
+We seek projects and collaborations that promote holistic health and social justice and address how generations of trauma and systemic violence and oppression impact individual and community health.

 Thank you for supporting the Biblioterre community vision.